Introduction to Our Montana Float Fishing Trips

 Curious about what a “double half-day” trip could be?
 On double half-days, we fish two very different five or six-mile sections of river rather than one continuous ten or twelve-mile section like we do on normal full-day floats.
 These trips offer our guests the opportunity to experience a wide range of fishing conditions in a single day of fishing.
 We are the only outfitter to offer such trips as a regular part of our business.
 These trips are only available from late June or early July through August, when river flows are high enough and days are long enough to allow for the long days these trips entail.

 Please note that it is not uncommon for several of our float trip rivers to suddenly get muddy and unfishable for a day or two at a time several times per season due to summer thunderstorms.
 If this happens, we may need to switch destinations on short notice.
-We may also offer one of our jet boat trips as a substitute boat trip.

 The following table shows our float trip rates: